 That 1% to 5% conversion rate isn’t prescriptive, but it is something to keep in mind.
 Taking it into account can help you focus your list-building activities and put you in a more comfortable position on launch day.

 However, when you collect a specific number of email addresses that lines up with your funding goal, it puts you on the right track.
 So if you don’t have the list that you need, it would probably be best to postpone your campaign until you do.

 The creators of Shapes — a metal cable holder that keeps your workspace organized — first launched their project in 2016.
 They set a $3,000 funding goal.
 But when it didn’t look like they were going to hit their goal, they decided to cancel their project and re-launch.

 The second time around, they set a goal of $1,000 which was based on the number of people they had in their audience.
 Interestingly, their new campaign actually ended up surpassing their goal, raising more than $5,000.

-Like Shapes, War of Ashird, an RPG video game, had struggled when they initially launched the project on Kickstarter.
+Like Shapes, War of Ashird, an RPG video game, had struggled when they initially launched the project.
 The creators didn’t have a strong audience coming into the project and were only able to raise around $51,000 of their $82,000 goal before they cancelled the project.